proactis-documentation/documentation-source/docs/p2p/help.md

 ### TOC Entries
-This file holds a listing of topics and a link to the appropriate help contents.
-It supports both the original help and the new simplified help documented here.
+This file holds a listing of topics and a link to the appropriate help contents..

 ```xml
 <?xml version="1.0"?>